mitmedialab/prg-raise-playground/README.md

 As long as the development server is running (meaning the `npm run dev` command is still executing), every change you make to the extension file(s) will trigger the page to refresh and your changes will be reflected automagically 🪄.

-#### 🤔 What do I do with all this code?
+#### 📁 Committing, Pushing, and Deploying your changes

+...
+Coming soon ... shouldn't be necessary for the beta test.

+## How to program an extension

+### *"I have an `index.ts` file.. now what?"*

-Once you've created your extension and opened the corresponding `index.ts` file in VS Code, you might be wondering where to start.
+Once you've [created your extension](#-making-an-extension) and opened the corresponding `index.ts` file in VS Code, you might be wondering where to start.

-First, read through the documentation of the `index.ts` (written inside of [code comments](https://www.w3schools.com/js/js_comments.asp)).
+First, read through the documentation of the `index.ts` file (written inside of [code comments](https://www.w3schools.com/js/js_comments.asp)).

 Also, try hovering over fields to view their documentation (typically a [summary](https://jsdoc.app/tags-summary.html), [examples](https://jsdoc.app/tags-example.html), and a [longer desrciption](https://jsdoc.app/tags-description.html)), like so: